pharmpy/pharmpy/docs/frem.rst

 The FREM postprocessing and results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The postprocessing starts after estimating the parameters $P$ of the FREM model together with their uncertainty covariance matrix :math:`Cov(P)`.
+The postprocessing starts after estimating the parameters :math:`P` of the FREM model together with their uncertainty covariance matrix :math:`Cov(P)`.
 Let us denote the random variables representing the model parameters :math:`\eta_i` for :math:`1 \leq i \leq n_{par}` and the random variables for the covariates
 :math:`\eta_k` for :math:`n_{par} + 1 \leq k \leq n_{cov} + n_{par}`.
 Then

 .. math::